Category Archives: translation

 Spinoza

-The Jew’s translucent hands they work
+The Jew’s translucent hands robustly work

 The lenses in the late penumbral dark.

-The dying evening cold where fears do lurk,
+The dying evening cold where terrors lurk,

 His hands, his space of hyacinth and blue